Shaw Local

 • District 16: Darin LaHood, a Republican representing Boone, Bureau, DeKalb, Grundy, La Salle, Lee, Livingston, McHenry, Ogle and Putnam counties in addition to other counties in north-central Illinois, has filed to run for reelection.
 Paul Nolley of Roscoe has filed to run as a Democrat.

-• District 17: Eric Sorensen, a Democrat representing Caroll and Whiteside counties as well as other counties in northwestern Illinois, is running for reelection.
+• District 17: Eric Sorensen, a Democrat representing Carroll and Whiteside counties as well as other counties in northwestern Illinois, has filed to run for reelection.
 Dillan Vancil of Gladstone and Julie Bickelhaupt of Mount Carroll has filed as Republicans and Montez Soliz as a Democrat.

 Illinois Senate: Like its federal counterpart, only some of its members are up for reelection this year.

-In the Sauk Valley, that includes District 45, which is currently represented by Andrew S. Chesney, a Republican who has filed to run for reelection.
-Joshua T. Atkinson of Freeport has also filed as a Republican.
-The district includes Boone, Carroll, DeKalb, Jo Daviess, Ogle, Stephenson and Winnebago counties.
+In the Sauk Valley, that includes District 45, which is currently represented by Andrew S. Chesney, a Republican.
+He has filed to run for reelection.
+Joshua T. Atkinson of Freeport has also filed as a Republican and Joseph H. “Joe” Berning of Galena has filed as a Democrat.

 Illinois House of Representatives: All state representative seats are up every two years.
 The races in the Sauk Valley include: